Blackjack Frequently Asked Questions

 What About Hole Carding?
 Best Way to Win at Blackjack?

-Hole carding is when a dealer gets sloppy or has a functional issue with her dealing that allows players to see the value of her down card.
+Hole carding is a blackjack term used when a dealer gets sloppy or has a functional issue with her dealing that allows players to see the value of her down card.
 If you can see the value of down cards it can help you beat a wide number of table games other than blackjack as well.

 Even when you find a dealer revealing the hole card, you have to be careful that you don’t make plays so strange that it makes the casino suspicious.